PSILY/i18n.psily/replit.md

 - no (Norsk/Norwegian)

 ## Recent Changes
+- 2025-11-14: **Namespace-aware language status implementation**
+  - **Breaking change:** Language status and completion are now calculated **dynamically per namespace**
+  - Removed `language_namespaces` junction table - no longer needed with dynamic calculation
+  - Each language can have different status/completion % in different namespaces
+  - Example: Danish can be 'live' (100%) in "my-psilyou-dashboard" but 'draft' (0%) in "psilyou-website"
+  - Simplified architecture: Status calculated on-the-fly from `translations` table counts
+  - Fixed Supabase schema cache issues by avoiding separate junction table entirely
+  - API now requires `namespace` parameter for accurate language status
+  - Status automatically promoted to 'live' when completion ≥ 95% in that namespace
+  - Tested and verified with real data: "my-psilyou-dashboard" shows EN 100%, DA/SV 90%, others 0%

 - 2025-11-09: Production-ready MVP complete with all features working
   - Initial schema and frontend implementation complete
   - All components built following design_guidelines.md